 Web app deployment history in Azure portal

-Release management now updates the deployment logs of Azure App Service when a deployment is done by using the App Service deployment task.
+Release management now updates the deployment logs of Azure App Service when a deployment is completed by using the App Service deployment task.
 You can view deployment history in the Azure portal by selecting the Continuous delivery option in the App Service blade.

 Run tests using agent phases